passportxyz/passport-sdk/packages/reader/README.md

 reader.getPassport(address: string): Promise<CeramicPassport | CeramicCredentialPassport | false>
 ```

-- `getPassportStream` - pass in a ceramic DID and get back a raw Passport stream record *note that this is a shallow copy of the passport (and needs to have its stamps hydrated)
+- `getPassportStream` - pass in a Ceramic DID and get back a raw Passport stream record *note that this is a shallow copy of the passport (and needs to have its stamps hydrated)
 ```
 reader.getPassportStream(address: string): Promise<CeramicPassport | false>
 ```